-Chronic demyelinating polyneuropathy (CIDP) is a neurological disorder that causes nerve swelling or inflammation.
-This inflammation destroys the protective coating that is wrapped around nerves and fibers.
-Myelin is the name of this fatty coating.
-As the myelin is destroyed, CIDP leads to symptoms such as tingling sensations in your feet and hands, as well as loss of muscle strength.
+The fatty, protective coating wrapped around nerves and fibers is called myelin.
+The damage to the myelin in a person with chronic demyelinating polyneuropathy (CIDP) leads to symptoms such as tingling sensations in your feet and hands, as well as loss of muscle strength.

 Tingling, burning, and numbness may develop.
 You may also notice changes to your senses, including loss of taste, decreased sensitivity to touch, and more.

 Symptoms may increase slowly over the course of several months or even years.
 The slow progression may not be detectable at first.
 Some people will live with the symptoms for a long period of time before a diagnosis is finally made.
 However, some people have a rapid onset of severe symptoms.
 Many experience recurrent symptoms every few months or every few years.

-CIDP is the chronic form of Guillain-Barré Syndrome (GBS).
+CIDP is the chronic form of GBS.
 Like CIDP, GBS is a neurological disorder that causes inflammation of the nerves.
 This inflammation leads to the destruction of myelin.
 As the myelin is destroyed, symptoms start to develop.

-Unlike CIDP, the symptoms of GBS show up quickly and soon reach emergency status.
+Unlike CIDP, the symptoms of GBS show up quickly and soon reach severe status.
 Most people will need intensive care if they have GBS.
 Individuals with CIDP often develop symptoms very slowly.
 Typically, hospital care is only necessary after the disease has greatly progressed and severely limits daily function.

 GBS appears quickly and can just as quickly start to disappear.
 The lasting effects of the damage may take you several months or years to adjust to, but the symptoms won’t get worse.
 Also, GBS is unlikely to recur.
 Only

 CIDP is difficult to diagnose.
 It’s a rare disorder, so doctors may rule out more common diseases or disorders first before they reach a CIDP diagnosis.

-Once you have a CIDP diagnosis, your doctor will recommend you to a specialist.
+Once you have a CIDP diagnosis, a doctor will recommend you to a specialist.
 Doctors who specialize in treating autoimmune or immune-mediated disorders have more experience with treatments and lifestyle changes that can help you slow the progression of the disease and adapt to changes more easily.

 The goal of treatment for CIDP is to stop the attacks on your myelin and slow the progression of symptoms.
-To do this, the first line of treatment is often corticosteroids like prednisone (Deltasone or Prednicot).
+To do this, the first line of treatment is often corticosteroids like prednisone (Deltasone or Prednicort).

 Other treatments include:

-- a stem cell transplant
+- Hematopoietic stem cell transplant (HSCT): HSCT is a